 The most common business entities are:

-• Sole Proprietorship – An informal business structure where there is a single owner who owns and operates the business.
+- Sole Proprietorship – An informal business entity where there is a single owner who owns and operates the business.
 Advantages of this structure are the ease of setup and flexibility, while disadvantages are that assets are held personally, all profits are taxed as personal income, and there is no separation between the owner’s assets and the business assets.

-• C Corporation – The final formal business structure is a C corporation.
-A corporation is considered a different legal entity, so like an LLC, you have personal asset protection from business debts and liabilities.
+- C Corporation – A corporation is considered a different legal entity, so like an LLC, you have personal asset protection from business debts and liabilities.
 Advantages of this company include limited liability for shareholders, separate taxation from the owners, and ease of setup.
 The main disadvantage of this type of corporation is double taxation for shareholders (dividends are taxed as personal income and then also as corporate income).

-Use the links below to apply online through the NYS Business Wizard for your chosen business structure.
+Use the links below to apply online through the NYS Business Wizard for your chosen business entity.

 Small businesses can open in commercial office spaces, but they are usually very expensive.
 A better option is a retail space or shared office space that offers short-term leases or month-to-month leases.
 Make sure the space has the appropriate equipment and utility services for your business.

-10. Before you open your New York business, you need to obtain specific licenses and permits to legally operate within the state.
+Before you open your New York business, you need to obtain specific business licenses and permits to legally operate within the state.

 Next, you will apply to the NYS Department of Taxation and Finance for a sales tax Certificate of Authority which you can do here.